-ManageFlitter – This excellent management tool for Twitter accounts that offers in-depth analytics.
+ManageFlitter – This is an excellent management tool for Twitter accounts that offers in-depth analytics.

 My Top Ten Tweet – Find any Twitter user’s top ten tweets listed by the amount of engagement generated.

 Klout – With this tool, a person tracks their influencer score on a scale of 1 to 100 to see how big of an impact they make on Twitter.
-This tool also gives suggestions for new content that will increase an influencer score.
+This tool also suggests new content that will increase an influencer score.

 What are the main uses of Twitter tools?